Static Stretching after, not before workouts

 And to avoid injury, tendons need to be very elastic.
 While stretching makes them less elastic, they cannot deal with the large energy load by exercise.

 While stretching can even affect other parts of the body, too.
-Previous research from the University of Texas has found that stretching one muscle can also impair another muscle that and did not stretch – e.g., stretching a muscle in your left leg could weaken a muscle in your right leg – possibly by affecting the nervous system.
+Previous research from the University of Texas has found that stretching one muscle can also impair another muscle that did not stretch – e.g., stretching a muscle in your left leg could weaken a muscle in your right leg – possibly by affecting the nervous system.

 Is static stretching bad before exercise?
 Research Shows